-Offsite meetings are important.
-They help build the culture.
-They help build the team.
-They can change the direction of the company.
+Offsite meetings can change the direction of a company.
 Quickly.
 To leave the day-to-day, creates a space to think differently.
 The Do Lectures has got very good at creating that space.
 This year, we will open the farm up to just 4 companies to do their offsite meetings.

 Would it suit my company?